ErastusMueke/Erastusmueke/README.md

 </b></p>
   <p></p>
 <ul>
-<p align="left">🎯 My Mission is to build a user friendly program and to make an impact to the users and also to improve my skills.<br>📚 I'm currently learning c++ and python.
-Looking forward to improve my skills <br>🤝  I'm open to collaborating on in new projects<br>✉️ You can contact me via: Erastusmueke221@mail.com</p>
+<p align="left">🎯 My Mission is to build a user friendly program and to make an impact to the users and also to improve my skills.<br>📚 I'm currently HTML, CSS and JAVA SCRIPT.
+Looking forward to improve my skills <br>🤝  I'm open to collaborating on new projects<br>✉️ You can contact me via: Erastusmueke221@mail.com</p>

 <h2 align="left">I code with</h2>